-Feedback will vary with age, subject, teacher and between students.
+Feedback will vary with age and subject, teacher and between students.
 It should be as instant as possible and should be given on the most appropriate work or task in order to maximize impact.
 Feedback should be specific, motivational and direct students how to make progress.

 We don't prescribe how often feedback is given - departments and teachers choose the 'how' and 'when' in order to maximize the impact of the feedback.
-We expect our teachers to put their energy into providing high quality learning experiences and feedback for our students every lesson.
+We would like and expect our teachers to putting their energies into providing high quality learning experiences and feedback for our students every lesson.